BinProtect/binprotect/README.md

 at compile-time.
 To achieve this, we do not need source code or any additional information.

-The security mechanisms to be retrospectively injected into binaries, covered by BinProtect comprise:
+The security mechanisms to be retrospectively injected into binaries covered by BinProtect comprise:

 * NX: force the loader to mark the stack (and heap) segment to be